openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhxd_0_0.md

   1. External IR relay enabled only
       * LED is ON = External IR relay is turned ON
-      * LED is OFF = External IR relay is turned OF
+      * LED is OFF = External IR relay is turned OFF
       * LED is 0.5s OFF, 0.5s ON = IR communication error
   2. External TRIAC relay enabled only
       * LED is ON = External IR relay is turned ON